 The BHS is committed to making sure all its activities are conducted safely, fairly, transparently, objectively and free from bias.
-The BHS Education Team, which includes assessors and assessment venues, adheres to a number of polices to ensure a good quality service is provided for you.
+The BHS Education Team, which includes assessors and Approved assessment centres, adheres to a number of polices to ensure a good quality service is provided for you.